buildpacks/spec/buildpack.md

 For each `/bin/build` executable in each buildpack, the lifecycle:

-- MUST provide path arguments to `/bin/build` as defined in the [Buildpack Interface](#buildpack-interface) section.
+- MUST provide path arguments to `/bin/build` as described in the [Buildpack Interface](#buildpack-interface) section.
-- MUST configure the build environment as defined in the [Environment](#environment) section.
+- MUST configure the build environment as described in the [Environment](#environment) section.
 - MUST provide all `<plan>` entries that were required by any buildpack in the group during the detection phase with names matching the names that the buildpack provided.

 Correspondingly, each `/bin/build` executable:

 - MAY read or write to the `<app>` directory.
-- MAY read the build environment as defined in the [Environment](#environment) section.
+- MAY read the build environment as described in the [Environment](#environment) section.
 - MAY read the Build Plan.
 - MAY augment the Build Plan with more refined metadata.
 - MAY remove entries with duplicate names in the Build Plan to refine the metadata.